nayel71/weather-data/README.md

 ### Comments

-- The program takes about 2 seconds to answer a single query for the given dataset, so it should be able to handle larger datasets efficiently.
+- The program takes about 7 seconds to answer a single query for the given dataset, so it should be able to handle larger datasets efficiently.
 Once the data files and `urban_radius` are specified on line 52, the program processes the data once and can quickly answer subsequent queries for any given date.
-- I spent roughly 3 hours on the problem and some more on improving the presentation.
+- I spent roughly 5 hours on the problem and some more on improving the presentation.

 ### Other Observations

-- I noticed that with a 25 km `urban_radius` there were only 4 urban areas identified from the climates data.
-With a 20 km value there were only 3, and with 50 km there were 5.
+- I noticed that with a 25 km `urban_radius` there were 387 urban areas identified from the climates data, and with 10 km there were 276.